The PACT for test-modules

 unittest.main()

-If a project used a code
+If a project used a code directory for its source-code,

-directory for its unit tests, and used
+and a unit-tests directory for its unit tests, and used

-as the prefix for test-elements (instead of
+test as the prefix for test-elements (instead of

-), handling those changes would only require the
+test_), handling those changes would only require the

 addition of three lines of class-attribute code: